tonigoodier/tonigoodier.github.io/about.md

 permalink: /about/
 ---

 My name is Sean Tomlinson.
-I'm a PhD student reigstered at the Liverpool School of Tropical Medicine and Lancaster University, funded by the MRC on their Doctoral Training Partnership.
+I'm a PhD student registered at the Liverpool School of Tropical Medicine and Lancaster University, funded by the MRC on their Doctoral Training Partnership.
 This site is where I host interactive plots relating to my work to share with colleagues and post information about my work that may be of interest to others.

 ### More Information